learn-co-curriculum/welcome-to-wework-bootcamp-feb-2018/README.md

 ## Continue On!

+The next lesson is a bit about why I love programming so much and the one after is an essay by Paul Graham called Hackers and Painters that I always loved.
+You can read them or skip them, up to you, but I think the context is nice to have.

 On the right of this lesson you'll find the "I'm Done" button, click it and the "Next Lesson" button will appear allowing you to proceed.

 <p>